 Revamp the property

 According to the RSPCA, 61% of Australian households have a pet and as a result, pet-friendly properties are in high demand.
-Taking that into consideration, it is beneficial to permit pets and as a result, broaden your pool of prospective tenants.
+Taking that into consideration, it is beneficial to permit pets and as a result, broaden your pool of prospective renters.
 Understandably, pets can be a financial risk to investors however to protect yourself against this, it is wise to include a clause in the rental contract that safeguards you against financial liability as a result of pet-related damage.
-Be aware, the tenant’s bond may not completely cover all expenses, so it is best to review your landlord insurance before going forth with the clause.
+Be aware, the renter’s bond may not completely cover all expenses, so it is best to review your residential rental provider insurance before going forth with the clause.

 Offer flexible lease options

-Short-term leases are ideal in a high demand area and allows landlords to charge higher rent in peak season.
+Short-term leases are ideal in a high demand area and allows residential rental providers to charge higher rent in peak season.

 Locate a good property manager